 First, any host facility with a leased solar array is cautioned to ensure that they own the rights to the SREC stream from that array before bidding.
 Winning bidders are responsible for providing SRECs for the entire 20 year term and bidders should resolve any doubts regarding their ability to fulfill the contract term prior to bidding.

 Yes.
-It has been determined that systems will be paid based on their DE labor and equipment status throughout the term of the contract.
+Systems will be paid based on their DE labor and equipment status throughout the term of the contract.

 Any facility with a Delaware certification number ratifying its eligibility for the Delaware market may participate.
 Delaware certification numbers are issued by the Delaware Public Service Commission (PSC).